logicx24/MarkovsInequality/README.md

 The main thing coming soon is subscriptions: a feature that allows you to subscribe to notifications on different events, like sporting events, tv shows, news keywords, twitter hashtags, etc.

+To set this up, you'll need to make a login.js file in the topmost level of this project that contains:

+module.exports = {
+	email: "bot's facebook email"
+	password: "bot's facebook password",
+	hmsspacekey: "api key for hms.space (a url archiving/shortening service this bot uses)",
+	creatoremail: "not used"
+};

+Commands:

+@name lastname : works like a mention.
+Messages the person and lets them know they were mentioned (and tells them the text of the message they were mentioned in).
+Can be used as part of a sentence, and you can do multiple mentions in a single message.
+You can only mention people in the current group chat.

+/markov firstname lastname : Trains a markov chain on this persons recent messages, and then outputs generated text.

+Links must be posted in their own message, for now, but any link posted appropriately will be automatically archived and shortened.

+/test : posts a stupid message.

 The MIT License (MIT)